gromacs/gromacs/docs/gmxapi/userguide/install.rst

 make sure to
 `install it <https://mpi4py.readthedocs.io/en/stable/install.html>`__
-using the same MPI installation that we are building GROMACS against, and build with compatible compilers.
+using the same MPI installation that we are building
+|Gromacs| against, and build with compatible compilers.

 ::